Xtrah/IT2810-P4/README.md

 ### 🌆 Backend

 The backend is the same as [project3](https://gitlab.stud.idi.ntnu.no/it2810-h21/team-15/project3).
-For easier development it's also added to this repository.
+It is currently running on a server and connected to the current frontend.
+If you wish to run it locally it's also added to this repository.
+Notice that you have to change the uri in `App.tsx` to reference to your localhost.

 - `cd backend`
 - `npm install` to install dependencies